tbidne/time-conv/README.md

 **Arg:** `-d,--dest-tz TZ_DATABASE`

 **Description:** This option allows one to convert the read timezone.
-By default, we convert to the local timezone.
+Must be a tz database label like America/New_York.
+If none is given then we use the local system timezone.

 **Examples:**